 The rhyniophytes are a group of extinct spore-bearing vascular plants that were leafless and rootless plants, with upright branching stems.
 This group is the earliest known representatives of the tracheophyte clade, possessing true vascular tissue.
 This group gets its name from the locality from which they are found in Rhynie Scotland.
 The Rhynie Chert shows exquisitely preserved fossils, providing evidence of the entire life cycle of Rhynia.
 These plants had ground-creeping rhizomes, that gave rise to upright determinate stems.
 Unlike most plants of the Devonian, they had adventitious branching with latent "buds" or branches.
 In addition, this locality provides evidence of the gametophyte phase.

-Similar to the early polysporangiophytes, such as Aglaophyton, these plants show increasing diversification of stem types.
+Similar to the early polysporangiophytes, such as Aglaophyton, these plants show increasing diversification of axis types.
 These early plants are constructed with indeterminate and determinate structures like modern plants.

-Determinate aerial stems: above ground, upright stems which terminate in sporangia for dispersal
+Determinate aerial stems: above ground, upright axes (3 mm wide) which terminate in sporangia for dispersal (20 cm tall)

 Branching is isotomous, anisotomous, and even pseudomonopodial